INVESTORS INFORMATION STOCK INFO

 Reliance Home Finance Limited (‘RHF’ / the ‘Company’), part of Reliance Capital, is one of the country’s leading private sector Home Loan Company, incorporated in the year 2008.
 The Company’s equity shares are listed on the Indian Stock Exchanges with effect from September 22, 2017.

-RHF is a subsidiary of Reliance Capital Limited.
+RHF is an associate of Reliance Capital Limited.
 The Company is registered with National Housing Bank as a housing finance company under the National Housing Bank Act, 1987.

 RHF provides a wide range of solutions like Home Loans including Affordable Housing Loans, Loan against Property (LAP) and Construction Finance.
 The Company also provides property services that help customers find their dream homes / properties.